frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/loan-management/loan-security-price.md

 ## 2. How to Create a Loan Security Price
 1. Go to the Loan Security Price list, click on New.
 2. Select the Loan Security.
-The loan security type and UOM will be automatically fetched from the Loan Security Type master.
+The Loan Security Type and UOM will be automatically fetched from the Loan Security Type master.
-3. Enter loan security price.
+3. Enter Loan Security Price.
-4. Enter the valid from and valid upto timestamps.
+4. Enter the Valid From and Valid Up to timestamps.
 7. Click on Save.

 {next}